JohnDCode/JohnDCode.github.io/_posts/2025-07-27-Options-Pricer.md

 ### Financial Options

-An "option", according to [Wikipedia](https://en.wikipedia.org/wiki/Option_(finance)) is "a contract which conveys to its owner, the holder, the right, but not the obligation, to buy or sell a specific quantity of an underlying asset or instrument at a specified strike price on or before a specified date, depending on the style of the option".
+An "option", according to [Wikipedia](https://en.wikipedia.org/wiki/Option_(finance)), is "a contract which conveys to its owner, the holder, the right, but not the obligation, to buy or sell a specific quantity of an underlying asset or instrument at a specified strike price on or before a specified date, depending on the style of the option".

-To those unfamiliar with the stock market, this may sound a bit daunting, so let me clarify with an example.
+To those unfamiliar with the stock market, this may sound a bit confusing, so let me clarify with an example.
 As of writing this post, the symbol "AAPL" (Apple Inc) is trading for about US$214.
 I could purchase the stock for this price, or I could purchase an option that allows me to purchase this stock at a different price later.
-Just before the most recent market close, [a contract](https://finance.yahoo.com/quote/AAPL250801C00202500/) was purchased for AAPL.
+Just before the most recent market close, [an option](https://finance.yahoo.com/quote/AAPL250801C00202500/) was purchased for AAPL.
 Let's examine this option.
 This option was a call option, meaning that by purchasing this contract, the owner now possesses the right to purchase the underlying asset (AAPL stock) at the strike price of the option.
 The strike price for this particular contract was US$202.50.
-This means that if the owner was to exercise this option, they could purchase the stock at the strike price of $202.50, regardless of what the current price of AAPL is.
+This means that if the owner were to exercise this option, they could purchase the stock at the strike price of $202.50, regardless of what the current price of AAPL is.
 Now, let's suppose at the next market opening, the price of Apple Inc stock skyrockets to an incredible US$300.
-The owner of this contract would not have to pay the spot price of US$300 for the stock, but could exercise their option, and pay the strike price of US$202.50.
+The owner of this contract would not have to pay the spot price of US$300 for the stock, but could exercise their option and pay the strike price of US$202.50.

 There are various types of options and additional parameters that factor into the purchase of these contracts, but this suffices as the basic concept.